Cachamoe/Mad-Libs-Generator/README.md

 This application allows users to input their own answers to complete the Mad Lib!

 ## Application Features
+1) To run game in terminal, type: python game.py
-1) Put in answers based on criteria
+2) Put in answers based on criteria
-2) Enjoy the finished MadLib
+3) Enjoy the finished MadLib

 ## Technologies
 Python